edking21/AngularAssetManager-GitHub-Demo/README.md

 ## MongoDB Atlas

 * Joins the Student document with the Asset document.
-One asset can be owned by many students
+One asset can be owned by many students.

 ## CORS